dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  An eye for an eye will make the whole world blind.
+  Both read the Bible day and night, but thou read black where I read white.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (990 days)
+## 🌟 Experiences (991 days)

 ### 🧮 Programming languages